-In-house research includes a review of company disclosure, benchmark disclosure frameworks, and third-party data and research, including broker research, ESG ratings, and proxy advice.
+In-house research includes a review of company disclosure, benchmark frameworks, and third-party data and research, including broker research, third-party ESG research and ratings, and proxy advice.

 Investment teams make assessments of the financial materiality of ESG issues, considering context, durability, and changes in company behaviour.
-Where material, SDG impact may also be considered.
+Where appropriate, SDG impact may also be considered.
 The initial process is most often supported by corporate engagement.